 RFI in construction and associated processes play a very important for the contractor to minimize the risk of project program delay and project cost overrun.
 It is also an opportunity for the contractor to identify the change order that will lead to raising the compensation events.
-In simple terms, it will generate additional funds to the contractor to execute additional tasks that are identified with the help of RFIs.
+In simple terms, it will generate additional funds for the contractor to execute additional tasks that are identified with the help of RFIs.

 I hope my blog offers you adequate information about the RFI in construction and associated features.
 Please feel free to like, share and comment about it.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.